Trump talks Putin, grievances as GOP focuses on midterm wins

 That changed Saturday night.

+As Russian troops advanced on the Ukrainian capital in an invasion widely condemned by Western leaders, Trump on Saturday described Russian President Vladimir Putin as “smart.”

-“Of course he’s smart,” Trump said, doubling down on praise of the Russian leader that many other Republicans have avoided in the wake of the invasion.
+“Of course he’s smart,” Trump said in his remarks Saturday, doubling down on praise of the Russian leader that many other Republicans have avoided after the invasion.
 “But the real problem is our leaders are dumb.
 Dumb.
 So dumb.”

 While Trump expressed support for the Ukrainian people and called the country’s president, Volodymyr Zelenskyy, a “brave man,” he also noted his ties with other leading autocrats.
 He specifically pointed to his friendly relationships with Xi Jinping of China and North Korean leader Kim Jong Un.